 Trademark licensing covers franchising, distribution agreements, and merchandising.
 It also plays a crucial role in how services and goods are marketed, distributed, and sold internationally and domestically.
 The majority of licenses have provisions in them which control the length or term of the license agreement.
 They also include what the royalty rate will be in order to use the trademark, the territory the license covers, if the licenses need to be recorded, if the licensee has exclusive rights to the trademark, and what jurisdictions are covered by the license.

 Most license agreements will also include provisions giving the licensor control of the quality of services or goods that are offered or produced under the licensed trademark.
 These are known as quality control provisions.
 In Canada and the United States, it's crucial that the license agreement include quality control provisions.
 Without these provisions, the trademark might be vulnerable to being attacked or be considered abandoned according to the licensor.

 The rationale for this is consumers often rely on the reputation of a trademark based on terms of quality when buying services or goods.
 The licensor is then considered to be in charge of exercise control for the quality of services and/or goods that the licensee offers.
 It's a smart business practice to exercise quality control for many reasons.
 For example, this may help keep a high level of goodwill for a brand and can even decrease potential liability.
 Trademark applications may be licensed in certain jurisdictions.

 If you need help with valuation of trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.